PedrobyJoao/16-bit-computer/vm.md

 But I won't do this way, I'm too far ahead almost finishing my implementation.
 But after finishing, I'll search for other implementations and see if they implemented with this way.

+> #### Small update
+> This is being by far the longest project of this book.
+> It's hard but the complexity is the same as some previous projects.
+> The real problem is putting everything together and debugging!